It’s Bouquet! Comedy star Patricia Routledge captured hearts as TV’s Hyacinth

 She said: “From him I learned that comedy is instinct and that once you try to discuss why a laugh is dying you kill it stone dead.”

-Extensive TV work in Britain from the 1950s saw her carve out memorable roles as Victoria Regina for Granada in 1964 and as Kitty in Victoria Wood: As Seen on TV in the mid-1980s.
+Extensive TV work in Britain from the 1950s saw her carve out memorable roles as Victoria Regina for Granada in 1964, Kitty in Victoria Wood: As Seen on TV in the mid-1980s.

+She also starred alongside the likes of Dame Maggie Smith, Dame Julie Walters and Dame Thora Hird in Alan Bennett’s Talking Heads TV monologues.

+Featuring in A Woman Of No Importance and A Lady Of Letters, the programme first aired on the BBC in 1988 with appearances from Dame Patricia along with Dame Eileen Atkins, David Haig, Dame Penelope Wilton, and Bennett himself.

 But she won a permanent place in the nation’s affections as Hyacinth Bucket – who insisted her last name was pronounced “bouquet”.